sitespeedio/sitespeed.io/docs/documentation/browsertime/configuration/config.md

   --userTimingWhitelist          All userTimings are captured by default this option takes a regex that will whitelist which userTimings to capture in the results.
   --headless                     Run the browser in headless mode.  [boolean] [default: false] --extension                    Path to a WebExtension to be installed in the browser.
 Note that --extension can be passed multiple times.
-  --spa                          Convenient parameter to use if you test a SPA application: will automatically waity for X seconds after last network activity and use hash in file names.  [boolean] [default: false]
+  --spa                          Convenient parameter to use if you test a SPA application: will automatically waity for X seconds after last network activity and use hash in file names.
+Read more: https://www.sitespeed.io/documentation/sitespeed.io/spa/  [boolean] [default: false]
   -h, --help                     Show help  [boolean] -V, --version                  Show version number  [boolean]